 - The business for which the owner wishes to open a corporate account must have a board of directors.

-- Individuals and unregistered businesses are not eligible to open corporate accounts in India.
+- Individuals are not eligible to open corporate accounts in India.

 - Companies must receive approval from their board of directors to open a corporate account.
 The standard procedure involves a meeting where a vote is taken to seal the decision.
 The directors also engage in a detailed discussion about the account’s primary purpose, access options, and features.